 • cup raisins

-• Coconut oil to grease the baking sheets
+• coconut oil, to grease the baking sheets

 Instructions

-• Preheat the oven to 350F.
+• Preheat the oven to 350°F.

-• In a large bowl, whisk together the oil, eggs, maple syrup, applesauce and vanilla extract until well combined.
+• In a large bowl, whisk together the oil, eggs, maple syrup, applesauce, and vanilla extract until well combined.
 It’s okay if the coconut oil solidifies a bit.

-• Add the oat flour, whole oats, coconut, salt, baking powder and cinnamon, stirring until just combined.
+• Add the oat flour, whole oats, flaked coconut, salt, baking powder and cinnamon, stirring until just combined.

 • Add the carrots and raisins, stirring again until just combined.

-• Bake for 12 minutes or until lightly golden brown.
+• Bake for 12 minutes, or until lightly golden brown.
 Remove from the oven and allow to cool.

 • Serve the cookies immediately, store in an airtight container, or freeze for breakfasts or snacks.